Skip to main content

 Long-Term Care Planning Decisions to Make Now Before Retirement

-Over half of Americans reaching age 65 today can expect to need long-term care at some point.
-People will need care due to many reasons, including health problems and accidents.
-Without proper planning, this need for care can be burdensome.
+More than half of Americans reaching age 65 today (over 56%) can expect to need long-term care at some point.
+This care may be due to chronic health problems, accidents, trouble getting around, or simply becoming frail with age.
+Without planning, the physical, emotional, and financial burden on families can be significant.

 Anna Marino